efwoods/Neural-Nexus-Frontend/goals-for-today.md

 I need to update the Privacy Policy to ensure the user is aware of auditing (immutable blockchain) I need to allow people to create any avatar but state that it is against terms and conditions for creating the likeness of others and/or sharing the likeness of other for non-personal use

+add message above text input bar such as "By messaging ChatGPT, you agree to our Terms and have read our Privacy Policy.
+Don't share sensitive info.
+Chats may be reviewed and used to train our models.
+Learn more"

+add browser permissions: allow neural nexus to use persistent storage?

 ---

 ## Tier 5: Future Roadmap (show vision beyond demo)